hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 Themes are containers which are composed of:
     Theme Components:
-        are containers within a theme that can specify an item type the theme colors/styles target Theme Colors:
+        containers within a theme that can specify an item type the theme colors/styles target Theme Colors:
         items that are added to a theme component and set colors Theme Styles: